 Looking for an insanely good oatmeal cookie recipe without eggs?
 You found it!
-These Eggless Oatmeal Cookies are soft and chewy in the middle and slightly crispy on the outside.
-Easy to make with simple ingredients.
+These Eggless Oatmeal Cookies are soft, chewy in the middle, and slightly crispy on the outside.
+They are easy to make with simple ingredients.

 You’ll need: